h01ger/piuparts/README.txt

 used to run piuparts.debian.org.
 They are all optional, default values are set in the scripts.

 * "prefix" (global) sets the prefix of the piuparts installation, e.g. for finding $prefix/share/piuparts/ .

 * "urlbase" (global) is the base url of the webserver serving this piuparts instance.
 Used to provide links to logfiles in email reports.

 * "reschedule-untestable-days" (global) sets the rescheduling delay for untestable packages (e.g. due to unsatisfied dependencies).

 * "reschedule-old-days" (global, section) and the following five settings define the rescheduling scheme for passed and failed packages.
-Logs that are marked for recycling but are older than expire-*-days will be deleted, moving the package to dependency-failed-testing state. expire-*-days needs to be greater than reschedule-*-days to enable expiration.
+Logs that are marked for recycling but are older than expire-(old|fail)-days will be deleted, moving the package to dependency-failed-testing state. expire-(old|fail)-days needs to be greater than reschedule-(old|fail)-days to enable expiration.

 * "reschedule-old-count" (global, section)